Einar Axel Malmstrom

 Einar Axel Malmstrom (July 14, 1907 – August 21, 1954) was a colonel in the United States Air Force.

+Malmstrom was born in Chicago, Illinois to Swedish immigrants, Per O Malmström and Hanna Eklund Malmström from the area close to Kristianstad.
 He was a P-47 Thunderbolt fighter pilot and commanding officer of the 356th Fighter Group of the 8th Air Force during World War II.
 He was shot down in 1944 and was a prisoner of war in Stalag Luft I from April 1944 through May 1945.

 National Guard

 Malmstrom joined the Washington National Guard on May 12, 1929, and was commissioned a second lieutenant on May 25, 1931.